 Three Boston College players, Tom Bourdon, Stephen Sauter, and Jimmy Dowdell – all had multiple hits as BC defeated Harvard 8-6 Monday afternoon.
 Five Eagle pitchers – Matt Alvarez, Austin Solecitto, John Nicklas, Nate Bayuk, and Nick Poore combined to strike out eight, walk six and give up six runs in the 8-6 victory over Harvard.
-Read the rest of this entry »
+Continue reading ACC Recap for April 3rd

 Game 1: #3 North Carolina 10 Xavier 2

 Carolina took a commanding four-run lead after the first inning in game one and never looked back en route to a 10-2 season-opening victory over Xavier.